hmc-cs111-spring2023/piconot/README.md

 ## Building and running the code

+### Running the provided program

+In `src/main/scala/piconot/EmptyAPI.scala`, you will find a program that uses the Picobot library to create rules that solve the "empty room" problem.
+You can run this program by running `sbt run` in the root directory of the project.
+A text-based simulation will run in the terminal.

+### Warning: Running on your own machine

-**Warning:** If you are running the code on your own machine, you may need to install a few things.
+If you are running the code on your own machine, you may need to install a few things.
 This provided code has a graphical version of a running program.
 The graphics rely on a Java library called JavaFX.
 If this library is not installed on your machine, then you will get a runtime error.
 To fix it, you might: